mresetar/mresetar.github.io/_posts/2020-03-20-squashing-docker-images-for-smaller-size.markdown

 <missing>                      7 weeks ago                                                                                            81.3MB   Imported from -
 ```

+To recapitulate, we go from bottom to top.

+ - Layer 0: Imported image with 81.3MB.
+ - Layer 1: FROM instruction layer is 6.94kB.
-To recapitulate, base layer is 81.3MB next is 6.94kB, setting workdir is 0B.
+ - Layer 2: setting workdir is 0B.
-Downloading curl is 3.97MB layer which is almost exact the size of `jq`.
-Copying `jq` 10 times is about 39.5MB.
+ - Layer 3: downloading curl is 3.97MB.
+Almost exact the size of `jq`.
+ - Layer 4: Copying `jq` 10 times is about 39.5MB.
-Moving `jq` to bin is 3.95MB.
+ - Layer 5: Moving `jq` to bin is 3.95MB.

 Inspecting image gives us the total size of the image.
 129 megabytes.